HuygensING/antioch/src/site/markdown/index.md

 # Alexandria

-Primarily developed in the context of the [Nederlab project](https://www.nederlab.nl/), Alexandria is a *graph-based text and annotation repository*.
-While in its primary context, it serves as a store for annotations targeted at *linguistic corpora*, Alexandria's conceptual design of texts, annotations and their relationships has the potential to be applied in other domains and use cases as well, for instance in the field of *literary studies*.
+Alexandria is a *graph-based text and annotation repository* currently serving as a store for annotations targeted at *linguistic corpora*.
+However, Alexandria's conceptual design of texts, annotations, and their relationships has the potential to be applied in other domains and use cases as well, for instance in the field of *literary studies*.
 This project aims at leveraging Alexandria's potential value as a generic storage and query facility for annotated texts by

-1. *abstracting* from Nederlab-specific requirements of linguistic annotation,
+1. *abstracting* from [Nederlab](https://www.nederlab.nl/)-specific requirements of linguistic annotation,
 1. *building* a repository software with state-of-the-art, web-based technologies, and
 1. *connecting* Alexandria to similar initiatives by providing a rich set of data interchange options.